madreher/LammpsInputBuilder/README.md

 #### Phase 1: Minimization

-Looking at the model, it first needs to be minimized before doing anything else.
+The molecular system XYZ coordinates need to be adjusted to lower the initial energy prior to running any time-dependant simulation.
 We are first going to create a workflow only dedicated to the minimization process.
-One important aspect of this model is that it contains anchors.
-Consequently, the anchored atoms should not be part of any type of time-integration process.
-However, the `minimize` command in Lammps doesn't allow to specify a group to apply the minimization onto.
-The way to do it is to use the `setforce` [command](https://docs.lammps.org/fix_setforce.html) from Lammps and set the force of the atoms part of an anchor to 0.
+One important aspect of this model is that it contains anchors and free atoms.
+Therefore, we put the atoms into specific groups to treat them independently.
+The force applied onto the anchors must be set to zero to prevent them from moving during the energy minimization step.
 LIB provides a convenient `Template` to implement this protocol.
+See also [setforce](https://docs.lammps.org/fix_setforce.html) command from Lammps.
 The minimization can then be done as follows:
 ```
     # Declare the arrays of selections (check examples/scanSlab.py for the list of indices)
     indiceAnchorTooltip = [...]